So This Is London (1939 film)

 So This Is London is a 1939 British comedy film directed by Thornton Freeland and starring Robertson Hare, Alfred Drayton and George Sanders.
-It is adapted from the 1922 play So This Is London by Arthur Goodrich which had previously been adapted into a 1930 film.
+It was written by Tom Phipps, Ben Travers, William M. Conselman and Douglas Furber adapted from the 1922 play So This Is London by Arthur Goodrich which had previously been adapted into a 1930 film.
+It was made at Pinewood Studios by 20th Century Fox's British subsidiary.

 An American clashes with an Englishman over the merits of their respective countries, only to find that their children have fallen in love.

-It was made at Pinewood Studios by 20th Century Fox's British subsidiary.
+Preservation status

+The British Film Institute National Archive holds a collection of ephemera and stills but no film or video materials.

+Plot

+Lord Worthing of British Bakeries, Ltd., and Hiram Draper of American Bread Incorporated, aim to jointly acquire a Vitamin B4 flour formula.
+Worthing’s solicitor, Henry Honeycutt, is tasked with gathering all parties, including the formula's inventor Dr. Dereski, under one roof.
+He succeeds, but chaos erupts when Dereski falls for Henry's wife and is exposed as an impostor.
+Henry ultimately unmasks the fraud, and the Anglo-American business deal is sealed when Worthing’s son marries Draper’s daughter.